banskt/dotfiles/bash/README.md

 - interactive non-login (desktop, laptop) : reads `/etc/bash.bashrc` and `~/.bashrc`.
 - non-interactive login :  reads `/etc/profile` and `~/.bashrc`.
 - non-interactive non-login : reads `$BASH_ENV`, which is set by `environment modules` to `/opt/environment-modules/init/bash`.
 Source `~/.bashrc` separately.

+## Ubuntu `/etc/profile`
+- read and execute `/etc/bash.bashrc`, if it exists.
+- read and execute all files in `/etc/profile.d`, if they exist.